muhammed-elsherif/property-matching-system/README.md

 - Passwords are hashed using bcrypt.
 - Performance considerations include efficient matching logic and pagination.

-Include a sample MongoDB backup file (backup.json) in the repository for testing.
+Include a sample MongoDB backup file (src/date) in the repository for testing.
-Bonus Points
-Filters for Users:

-Add additional query parameters in the matching endpoint to allow users to refine their searches.